 One of the most searched topics here at The Littlest Way is Bible journaling.
 One of the most common emails I receive is, “Thank you for being real about your Bible journaling,” (Bible Journaling Tips for the Hesitant) or “Thank you for showing me how to do this without having to buy a new Bible,” (Bible Journaling When You Don’t Have a Journaling Bible).
-So many people see the beautiful artwork others are creating in their Bibles and assume if there’s doesn’t look the same, they must not be an artist…not so, not so.
+So many people see the beautiful artwork others are creating in their Bibles and assume if theirs doesn’t look the same, they must not be an artist.
+Not so, not so.
 We are all gifted with out own unique way of Bible journaling.
-We also need to remember the purpose of Bible journaling and Bible study…to grow in closer friendship with God.
+We also need to remember the purpose of Bible journaling and Bible study is to grow in closer friendship with God.
 It’s this “closer friendship with God” I want to consider today.

 *UPDATE: I’ve written a book, Bible Journaling Tips, Inspiration and Permission, to encourage and inspire you in your Bible journaling!

 If you poke around here at The Littlest Way, it won’t take you long to notice I love my Bible, especially my large print one and my The One Year Bible NLT (This is my “quantity” Bible to make sure I get the Word inside me each and every day.)
 And although I do own an official “Journaling Bible,” and now this new one, lots of you don’t.
 Some of you contentedly stick with the Bible you already own but still want to practice the spiritual discipline of Bible journaling.
 And some of you are afraid to start because what if you mess up, in a Bible no less!
 I totally get that and wanted a fun and pretty way your could journal as you read the Word of God.